 To combat excessive habitat dryness, you can water the enclosure in the morning and then let the substrate dry out during the day.
 This simulates native coastal conditions.
 Just check that not all of the substrate is constantly soaking wet.
 Provide some dryer areas as well for the tortoise to choose the conditions he needs.

 As we get no summer rains, I water my outdoor pens most mornings and on hot days 2-3 times depending on the temperature.
 On warm days, my angulates like to hide in damp areas under the bushes.

 Angulate tortoises, especially males, can be fairly active.
 In the wild, their activity temperature range has been observed to be 60-85 °F (15-29 °C).

-Unfortunately, info published on Angulates rarely covers captive care, but there are a few caresheets.
-For example, see the caresheet by Misty Corton (South Africa) and the Jun 2003 issue of Testudo magazine by SIGS (Switzerland).
+Unfortunately, info published on angulate / bowsprit tortoises (Chersina angulata) rarely covers captive care, but there are a few caresheets.
+For example, the caresheet by Misty Corton (South Africa, 2002.
+Note: This site is now gone, but you can still read the page at the Internet Archive) and the Jun 2003 issue of Testudo magazine by SIGS (Switzerland).
 Misty Corton's web page includes a long list of plants these tortoises eat in their native habitat.
 The Testudo magazine is published in German, but you can copy the text from the pdf file and then translate it online.
-Also, Thomas Bauer (Germany) describes his captive care and breeding of Angulate tortoises in the book Turtles: Proceedings: International Turtle & Tortoise Symposium.
+Also, Thomas Bauer (Germany) describes his captive care and breeding of angulate tortoises in the book Turtles: Proceedings: International Turtle & Tortoise Symposium (Edition Chimaira, 2006).